carltonf/carltonf-blog-source/_posts/2016-03-07-powershell-tips-notes.md

 - notes
 ---

-Powershell tips&tricks gathered from multiple sources.
+An ongoing accreted list of Powershell tips&tricks from multiple sources.

-*NOTE*: this shall be an ongoing list.

 PowerShell tips for bash users - five.agency